godzilla/php-easy-auth/README.md

 5. If the tests pass remove setupadntest.php from production env

-6. add `require_once "easyauth.php"` to very top of php files that need authentication
+6. add `require_once "easyauth.php";` to very top of php files that need authentication

 7. add to same file:
     <pre>